 One of them, Jacob A. Hause (1828 - 1904), served in the Union Army from 9 Aug 1862, when he was inducted into the 4th Michigan Cavalry at Adrian, Lenawee County.

 Another of Sanford's sons, Lyman Sanford Hause (1843 - 1910), served from 12 Aug 1862 to 14 Jun 1865 in Company F of the 26th Michigan Infantry, and then bravely served in New York City during the "draft riots."
 He was also present at the Appomattox Court House when Confederate General Robert E. Lee surrendered to Union General Ulysses S. Grant in 1865, effectively ending the war.
 (Unlike General Grant, Lyman was more of a tea-totaller, and later became a member of the Prohibitionist Party.)

-Henry E. Redding, son of William Jr.'s daughter, Elizabeth Hause-Redding (1807 - 1848), offers a very different, though no less compelling Civil War story, leading to one of the more bizarre episodes in our family history:
+Henry E. Redding, son of William Jr.'s daughter, Elizabeth Hause-Redding (1807 - 1848), offers a very different, though no less compelling Civil War story:

 "We are soldiering now in good earnest.
 The halcyon days of our military life as spent in Baltimore, are among the things that are past.
 Henceforth, hard bread, salt pork, camping out on mother earth in the open air, hard work, hard fare, and doubtless some hard knocks.
 Well, when we enlisted for the war, this is what we expected and what we are at present experiencing, (and) is no disagreeable disappointment."